djfletcher/SFDataViz/README.md

 + Creation of a Node/Express backend to handle the point-in-polygon logic that currently slows down the browser and disrupts UX.
 + Address search, including autocomplete.
 + Access user's geolocation and plot it on map.
++ Logic to find and visually emphasize "safe spots" of low density crime, and "hot spots" of high density crime.